 peas grew rapidly once root popped out and grew the tallest

 My son enjoyed telling me about the root hairs he could see everyday!
 So fun to see it flourish and check out the results!
-It’s a must try, at home or in school science activity!
+It’s a perfect spring science activity at home or in the classroom.

 MAKE AN EASY SEED JAR FOR SPRING SCIENCE LEARNING

 More awesome science activities for the young scientist.
 Click on the links below!